-CloudApp captures screenshots, screencasts, videos, GIFs and images instantly.
+CloudApp captures screenshots, screencasts, videos, GIFs, snippet tool and images instantly.
 If a member of your team is struggling to communicate clearly to a customer or trying to show them how to do something on your platform, it can be clearer and quicker to take a video or screenshot, mark it up and send it on.
 CloudApp is the fastest way to do this.
 Of course, customers can use it to communicate any issues they are having with your platform too.

 As well as creating one-off answers to specific user questions, CloudApp can also be used to create great customer onboarding tutorials or how-tos to feature in your FAQs, knowledge base or forum discussions.
 CloudApp integrates with both Intercom and Zendesk, so it should slot smoothly into the workflow of your support team.

 Rebrandly is a custom URL shortener which empowers users to create branded links.
 Its platform also enables link management and allows support teams to organize and monitor the metrics of all the links they share.